 "Compassion, my dear Brother, is preferable to cleanliness."

+* the newbies: brother and sister, Rumsfeld and Tuesday.
+I'm nearly certain that their mom is a stray that we see almost daily (Stray doesn't seem like the right word.
+She hasn't strayed.
 She has no human to stray from.
 She lives in the area.).
 She is still too shy for us to get near but I'd love to have her spayed.
 She's always pregnant or nursing.
 I have my suspicions that she intentionally led her pups to our house but I'll never know.

 • Rumsfeld has an amazing coat.
-Short, plush and a color I'd have to call taupe (I
+Short, plush and a color I'd have to call taupe (I don't think I ever typed that word before.) with gunmetal highlights.

 • Tuesday has long legs, pretty boxer-like markings and a fawn colored coat.